Romancing the Stars – Gold Coast

 Candice Lemon-Scott is an Australian author with books are published in Australia, China, the US and the UK.
 Her quirky style, fast-paced narratives and originality appeal to young readers in particular.

-Her latest publication is the last of the three-book series for children Eco Rangers: Wildfire Rescue.
+Her latest publication is Ocean Warriors: The Rise of Robo-Shark, published by Storytorch Press, March 2022.
+Her other books include the three-book series for children Eco Rangers: Wildfire Rescue.
 Earlier title Eco Rangers: Microbat Mayhem is shortlisted in the Wilderness Society’s Environmental Awards for Children’s Literature and Eco Rangers: Pelican in Peril has just been longlisted in the Green Earth Book Award in the US.

 Her other books include Jake in Space; Silver the Silly Sorcerer; Hubert and the Magic Glasses; Aussie Chomp: Stinky Ferret & the JJs and The Day the Energies Saved the World.